 Las Catalinas is a developing beach town on Costa Rica’s Guanacaste coast, located about 45 minutes north of Tamarindo and 15 minutes north of Playa Flamingo.
 When it comes to beauty, scenery, and atmosphere, it’s one of the best places to live in Costa Rica.

 The community is renowned for its pedestrian-friendly architecture, green building techniques, and breathtaking natural beauty.
 Condominiums, villas, and single-family houses are among the real estate choices available in Las Catalinas, all of which were thoughtfully constructed to blend in with their surroundings.
-The town offers a wide range of services, including dining establishments, retail establishments, and outdoor pursuits, including kayaking, snorkeling, and mountain biking.
+The town offers a wide range of services, including dining establishments, retail establishments, and outdoor pursuits, including kayaking, snorkelling, and mountain biking.
 Moreover, Las Catalinas has a vibrant sense of community, with many gatherings of locals and guests.

 Las Catalinas is a new, still-growing community.
 With a reputation for being a mini-Europe, it is steadily growing in popularity as a Costa Rica expat community.
 It isn’t the cheapest place to live in Costa Rica, but it has the reputation and amenities to justify the cost.

 One of the most visited places in Las Catalinas is Playa Danta, one of the town’s beaches.
-The beach is lovely in the shape of a crescent, with smooth sand and clear water that make it perfect for swimming and tanning.
-A wide range of eateries and bars can be found at Playa Danta, where guests may savour delectable meals and beverages while admiring the breathtaking scenery.
-The area’s natural beauty is enhanced by the lush green hills that surround the shore.
-For those considering relocating to Costa Rica, Playa Danta and Las Catalinas specifically offer a fantastic choice because it combines the country’s natural beauty with contemporary conveniences.
+The beach is lovely in a crescent shape, with smooth sand and clear water that make it perfect for swimming and tanning.

 Nicoya Peninsula

 The Nicoya Peninsula is all about embracing the incredible Costa Rica quality of life.
-The experience here is less about partying or shopping, and more about wellness and healthy living.
-This philosophy leads to longevity, which is why the Nicoya Peninsula is considered one of the world’s five Blue ZonesResidents here live longer than anywhere else due to good eating habits, physical lifestyles, and strong relationships.
-That’s why it’s one of our best places to live in Costa Rica.
+The experience here is less about partying or shopping and more about wellness and healthy living.
+This philosophy leads to longevity, which is why the Nicoya Peninsula is considered one of the world’s five Blue Zones.

 Nosara